Piotras1/piotras-cards-pack/README.md

 ### Description
 - **A highly advanced Home Assistant button card designed with a unique feedback system that visually confirms every service call with an animated countdown.**
 - **It features an innovative 9-Grid layout for flexible icon and label positioning, alongside smart sliders that automatically detect brightness, color temperature, or volume levels.**
-- **Everything is easily managed through a built-in visual editor, completely eliminating the need for manual YAML configuration.**
+- **Everything is easily managed through a built-in visual editor, removing the need for any manual YAML configuration**

 ---